Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool creates a cover or remix version of an existing song in a different style, specifying that core melody and lyrics are kept.
-It distinguishes from siblings like suno_remaster_music by emphasizing style change.
+The description clearly states the tool creates a cover or remix of an existing song in a different style, with a specific verb ('Create') and resource.
+It distinguishes from sibling tools like suno_remaster_music and suno_generate_music by focusing on altering style while keeping melody/lyrics.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.